-$35 million for agricultural productivity growth through adoption of high yielding technologies and research and extension
+$35 million for the Relaunching Agriculture: Strengthening Agriculture Public Services II Project (RESEPAG II) for agricultural productivity growth through adoption of high yielding technologies and research and extension

 GAFSP financing in Haiti is expected to play an important catalytic role in the implementation of sustainable medium and long-term investments in agriculture guided by the National Agricultural Investment Plan (NAIP).
 GAFSP financing will increase access to improved private agricultural services and inputs for crop production and strengthen the agriculture sector’s research, extension, and training capacity.